symmy596/SurfinPy/README.md

 ### Usage

-Check out the tutorials included in the examples folder.
-To gain greater insight view the .ipynb tutorials using a jupyter notebook, these are a blend of python inputs and markdown explanations.
+To gain greater insight view the .ipynb tutorials using a jupyter notebook.
+Tutorial_0.ipynb contains an explanation of background theory and tutorials 1-5 contain examples of usage as well as explanations of the theory.

 ### Contributing